RapidRiskAssessment/website/docs/rapid_risk_assessment.md

 - Invite the relevant people to a meeting.
 - Help them figure out risk impacts and record everything in the RRA doc.
 - Help them figure out the next steps.
-- Make them feel like they own the RRA document (and they do!).
+- Make them feel like they own the RRA document (_and they do!_).

+{: .notice--danger}
+All steps in this process are important.
+Skipping on steps is likely to lead to issues for the future you.

 ## Before the initial RRA meeting

-  - Ensure no previous RRA exist; if it does, just enhance the current RRA document
+  - Ensure no previous RRA exist; if it does, just enhance the current RRA document.
-  - Create a copy of the RRA template in the RRA Google Drive directory.
+  - Create a copy of the [RRA template](https://github.com/RapidRiskAssessment/gdocs) in **your** RRA Google Drive directory.
   - Invite 1 or 2 members (product/service owners, lead engineers, etc.) related
     to the service with a bit of technical knowledge.
-  - Ensure the invitees attempt to bring a data flow diagram and have an understanding of the data the service stores or processes.
+  - Ensure the invitees bring a data flow diagram and have an understanding of the data the service stores/processes.
   - You do not want more than 4 or 5 people total as this will slow down the RRA significantly.
-Most RRAs are run 1 on 1 (2 people total).
+Many RRAs are run 1 on 1 (i.e. 2 people total).
-  - Make sure everyone invited has **edit** rights to the document, and have the document opened in front of them when the RRA starts (you can also just share your screen).
+  - Make sure everyone invited has **edit** rights to the document, and have the document opened in front of them when the RRA starts (share your screen).
   - If this is anyone's first RRA, ensure they understand the goals of the RRA and give them a short introduction to what the different steps will be.
-This both help them follow, and show that you have control of the meeting (see next section on time management).
+This both help them follow, and show that you have control of the meeting (seenext section on time management).

 ## Initial RRA meeting

 ### Time management - take control

 You will be responsible for the time management when running the first RRA for a service.
-This means, you will sometimes have to cut a discussion short and be assertive: we have a tendency to jump directly to discussing security controls during risk discussions.
-While valuable, this is not the initial purpose of the RRA, and controls can be better discussed once the impacts have been clearly defined.
+Youwill sometimes have to cut a discussion short and be assertive: we have a tendency to jump directly to security controls during risk discussions.
+While valuable, this is not the main focus of the RRA: controls can be better discussed once the impacts have been clearly defined.

-Example red flags that indicate you should re-focus the current discussion:
+Examples of **red flags** that indicate you should re-focus the current discussion:

 - The discussion languishes (>1 minute) around "how to mitigate this very issue" or "we're doing X to ensure this never happens".
 - The discussion focuses on process preferences, changes, etc. instead of just filing the RRA document.
-- The discussion about how the service works takes too long (>15 minutes) and the owner has to lookup every single detail (you only need an overview at this stage, or the owner has to come back when they know what service they want to look at).
+- The discussion about how the service works takes too long (>15 minutes) and the owner has to lookup every single  detail (you only need an overview at this stage, or the owner has to come back when they know what service they wantto look at).

+{: .notice--success}
 A good tip is to **reserve 60 minutes** of RRA time in the calendar, and plan to run the RRA for only **30 minutes**.

 This leaves you with some room for error, and handle services that weren't well understood by their owners.
-Best case scenario, everyone will be happy when you cut the meeting short after only 30 minutes.
-In any case, always watch the clock!
-Having to use more than 60 minutes for the initial RRA is considered a failure and should not happen.
+Best casescenario, everyone will be happy when you cut the meeting short after only 30 minutes.
+In any case, always watch the clock ⏰!

+Taking longer than 60 minutes for the initial RRA **is considered a failure** and should not happen.

 ### Running the RRA meeting

+{: .notice--info}
-**Note**: If this is your first RRA, ensure that someone who has run RRAs previously is present to help you.
-It is good to have attended multiple RRAs before starting your own.
+If this is your first RRA, ensure that someone who has run RRAs previously is present to help you.
+It is a good idea to have attended multiple RRAs before starting your own.
 Your experience and understanding is key to running a successful RRA that will help the teams and keep the service safe.

-**RRA Utilities**: There is a menu at the top of the document called the "RRA Utilities" menu.
+**RRA Utilities**: There is a menu at the top of the RRA document called the "RRA Utilities" menu.
 Use it to set risk impact, levels, data classification and marking the RRA as reviewed.
 Do use it as our scripts rely on this to copy RRAs to our RRA API.

 #### Metadata (1min)

-- Fill in the service name
+- Fill in the service name.
 - Fill in the service owner: ask whom would be taking the decision to turn the service off in case of an incident, if  it's unclear.
 That is the service owner.
 - Lookup the owner's closest director or VP and add this as well.
 - Leave "service data classification" and "highest risk impact" empty for now.

 #### Service Notes (5min)

 This is where you put any notes that you feel are relevant to the understanding of the service, security, etc.

-Ask the service owner what the service does and a little bit of how it works.
-Ensure that you understand the service well.
+Ask the service owner what the service does and a little bit of how it works. **Ensure** that you understand the service well.

 You should be able to reformulate what the service does, and the service owner to agree on your formulation.

-Generally, you want to copy a diagram of some sort and have links back to the RRA request bug, and the service's own website (which may be a vendor).
-This is also a good time to mention [the vendor questionnaire](https://docs.google.com/document/d/1idP1gGuEgeinoL6m_hsZ8lQ8wz64BeI-S53n_9kwMkU/edit?usp=sharing) if this is a vendor and it hasn't been filled in.
+You will want to copy a diagram (if possible, a data flow diagram) and have links back to the RRA request (with whichever bug/issue tracking you choose to use), notes, and the service's own website (which may be a vendor).

+{: .notice--primary}
+**Optional**: This is also a good time to mention [the vendor questionnaire](https://github.com/RapidRiskAssessment/gdocs) if this is a vendor and it hasn't been filled in.
+Your organization may have it's own process instead.

-Feel free to go back to this section at any time to add any further notes.
+Feel free to go back to this section (Service Notes) at any time to add any further notes.

 #### Data Dictionary (5-10 minutes)

 We want to know about all data the service will process or store (and not *just* store).
-Any data the service can touch or see is to be considered.
+Any data the service can touch or see is to be considered as part of the assessment.

 You will need to ask the team or service owner about what *kind* of data the service processes or stores.
-Here are some
+Here are some examples that you should expect:
-examples:

 - Specific configuration data
 - User or service credentials, secrets
-- User data
+- User data (often called Personally Identified Information, or PII))
 - etc.

-Set the data classification for each data type in the dictionary, such as "PUBLIC", "STAFF CONFIDENTIAL", etc. by using the "RRA Utilities" menu.
+Set a [data classification](data_classification) for each data type in the dictionary, such as "PUBLIC", "STAFF CONFIDENTIAL", etc. by using the "RRA Utilities" menu.
-As an example, Mozilla uses [standard classification levels](https://wiki.mozilla.org/Security/Data_Classification).

-When you figure out what the bulk or the most important data is, set this as the "Service Data Classification" in the RRA metadata.
+When you figure out what the bulk of the data is, or what the most important data is, set this as the "Service Data Classification" in the RRA metadata.

 #### Threat Scenarios (5-10 minutes)

-This is where we discuss potential attack scenarios and figure out how bad things could go (worse-case scenario).
+This is where we discuss potential attack scenarios and figure out how bad things could go (i.e. the worse-case scenario).

+{: .notice--info}
-The RRA document itself contains tips about this section as well.
+The RRA document itself contains tips about this section as well, which should help you as you go along.

-We do not record the threat types, attacker types, etc. in this model in order to save time.
-Think about the easiest attack vectors ("threat scenarios").
-While we focus on recording impact, you should also ask if anything already happened and make a note if so, as this indicates a possible higher likelihood for the impact to occur.
+Do not record the threat types, attacker types, etc. in this model, instead think about the easiest attack vectors ("threat scenarios") with examples of how they may occur.
+While you should focus on recording impact, it is important to also ask if anything already happened.
+Take a note if so, as this indicates a possible higher probability for the impact to occur.

-Record all results and **make sure that you set an impact level** (use the "RRA Utilities" menu for this)
+The following are the high-level properties that you will consider a threat scenario for:

-**Confidentiality**: What happens if all the data is disclosed to the world?
+- **Confidentiality**: What happens if all the data is disclosed to the world?

-**Integrity**: What happens if the data is incorrect, misleading, website defaced, etc.?
+- **Integrity**: What happens if the data is incorrect, misleading, website defaced, etc.?

-**Availability**: What happens if the data or service is missing, deleted, or currently unreachable?
+- **Availability**: What happens if the data or service is missing, deleted, or currently unreachable?

-For each, run through these questions and assign an impact level if appropriate:
+For each, run through the questions for these categories, and assign an impact level:

   - Reputation issues
     - Do we get in mainstream news? (<span class="risk risk-maximum">MAXIMUM impact</span>)